-Heart disease is the leading cause of death, 1 death in every 4 deaths, in almost any bracket you wish to create.
-Even youth is no protection, which means your children might be in as much danger as you are.
+Heart disease is the leading cause of death, 1 death in every 4 deaths, in almost any bracket you can think of.
+Even youth is not protected, which means your children might be in as much danger as you are.

-Considering these facts, good heart health should be the number one issue on everyone’s mind.
-It should especially be of great concern to those with no insurance, no coverage of certain types of providers, and self-pay patient, all of which are much less likely to visit a specialist that can give them complete, specific, cutting-edge information their primary doctor might not be fully up-to-date on.
+Considering these facts, good heart health should be the number one priority on everyone’s mind.
+It should especially be of great concern to those with no insurance and limited coverage for certain types of specialists, all of which are much less likely to visit a specialist that can give them complete, specific, cutting-edge information their primary doctor might not be fully up-to-date on.

 Heart disease is easily preventable, or at least minimized, for most people.
 Even those at high risk from the day they are born can control that risk to some degree.
 Understanding the important factors of heart health, and how they contribute to your risk for heart disease, is paramount to keeping your heart healthy and vastly lowering the risk of heart disease for you and your family.

-Your genetic background might hold important clues to your risk for heart disease.
+Your genetic background holds important clues to your risk for heart disease.
 A long family history of heart problems is a good indicator that you should be especially careful about your heart health.

 Doing a little research into your family’s medical history as far back as you can and then informing your doctor about the numbers and types of heart problems that are prevalent in your family can help your provider choose the right direction for your care.